Climate Change and the Indian River Lagoon

 Economic and Health Impacts

 The coastal waters and lands of the Indian River Lagoon are a natural economic and social treasure for east Florida’s Space Coast and Treasure Coast.
-Beyond the costs of increasing algae blooms, fish kills, seagrass losses, and marine mammal starvation, additional economic impacts in various sectors result from an absence of adaptive planning.
+Beyond the costs of increasing algae blooms, seagrass losses, fish kills, marine mammal starvation and tourism impacts, losses in other economic sectors result from the absence of adaptive coastal planning.

 coastal Fisheries

-Climate change raises many interlinked challenges that can impact Florida’s coastal fisheries.
+Climate change raises interlinked challenges that impact Florida’s coastal fisheries.

 PUBLIC health

-Increasing air and ocean heat content means humans and health care systems are being exposed to additional health challenges.
+Increasing air and ocean heat content exposes humans and health care systems to additional challenges.

 Space and defense